leahneukirchen/nitro/README.md

   `SYS/finish` is run before all remaining services are killed and the system is brought down.
   After all processes are terminated, `SYS/final` is run.
+  The program `SYS/fatal`, if it exists, is run instead of exiting when an unrecoverable, fatal error happens.

 ## Modes of operation